Insurance for your candle business

 A house fire

 An employee is packing up orders and accidentally slices their hand with a box cutter.
 They want to make a claim against you for lack of training.
-Employers liability insurance would cover the legal and compensation costs associated with the claim.
+Employers' liability insurance can cover the legal and compensation costs associated with the claim.

 A break in

-Someone breaks into your locked store during the night, stealing a laptop, company phone, cash and stock.
-Business contents and equipment insurance would cover the cost to replace these items.
+Someone breaks into your locked store during the night, stealing a laptop and company phone.
+Business equipment insurance can cover the cost to replace these stolen items, with a limit of up to £10,000 and a single item limit of £2,500.

 How do claims work?